snackabra/snackabra-ios/README.rst

    open Snackabra.xcworkspace

-Gallery (2.4.0+) should come with pod install, but you might need to manually laod packages for:
+Gallery (2.4.0+) should come with pod install, but you might need to manually load packages for:

   * https://github.com/MessageKit/MessageKit
     'Up to Next Major': 3.7.0